node-formidable/formidable/README.md

  * This module uses the Node.js v0.10 streams properly, *even in Node.js v0.8*
  * It will not create a temp file for you unless you want it to.
+ * Counts bytes and does math to help you figure out the `Content-Length` of each part.
  * You can easily stream uploads to s3 with [knox](https://github.com/LearnBoost/knox), for [example](examples/s3.js).
  * Less bugs.
 This code is simpler, has all deprecated functionality removed,